NHanousek/0D-Tidal-Range/README.md

 ## Principles:
   1. Flow from upstream to downstream is positive.
-  2. Flow calcs to use metres and seconds.
+  2. Time: flow calcs to use metres and seconds.
+Main model clock to use hours.
 Hours and minutes only for user input and output
   3. If you do it more than twice, make it a function (and really if you do it more than once).
   4. Try and use consistent patterns and nomenclature between classes and functions.